oneEyedBunny/Crop-Swap/README.md

 #Pending

 # server side
-1. Restructure pages, so when it loads, it checks if your set in local storage.
-If yes> welcome back message. if no> login form/join now load.
-Check in Server.js???
 1. NEED TO MODIFY GET REQUEST WITH SEARCH TO INCLUDE ZIPCODE/CITY
 1. FIX CREATED DATE IN SERIALIZE
 1. make sure new user inputs transform to lower case on all items